Nico Hoerner Player Props: Cubs vs. Mets

 Nico Hoerner At The Plate

-- Among the qualified batters in MLB action, he ranks 35th in batting average, 72nd in on-base percentage, and 102nd in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks 67th, and he is 101st in the league in slugging.

-- Hoerner has an RBI in 34 of 103 games this year, with multiple RBI in 16 of them.
+- Hoerner has had an RBI in 34 games this season (32.7%), including 16 multi-RBI outings (15.4%).
 He has also driven home three or more of his team's runs in five contests.

-- In 46 of 103 games this year, he has scored, and 15 of those games included multiple runs.
+- He has scored in 45.2% of his games this season, with more than one run scored in 14.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.